 All Articles: MX vs ATV Alive

-An unlikely winner has emerged from the THQ sweepstakes: Nordic Games.
-The small publisher, located in Austria, bid $4.9 million to obtain the majority of THQ’a remaining properties including Darksiders, Red Faction, MX vs ATV, Destroy all Humans!, Summoner, Titan Quest, Frontlines, Juiced, Full Spectrum Warrior, and over 150 other titles.
+An unlikely winner has emerged in the second round of the THQ sweepstakes: Nordic Games.
+The small publisher, located in Austria, bid $4.9 million to obtain the majority of THQ’s remaining properties including Darksiders, Red Faction, MX vs ATV, Destroy all Humans!, Summoner, Titan Quest, Frontlines, Juiced, Full Spectrum Warrior, and over 150 other titles.
 A full list of Nordic’s acquisitions will be unveiled soon, probably sometime after the purchase hearing current set for May 13.